chinamike65/hugo-tuolesi/content/book3/book3en.md

 How can the lotus garden be beautiful on this land?

-(2) The merits of Buddha's speech 271
+(2) The merits of Buddha's speech

+271

-The Buddha has sixty-four speech qualities.
+A Buddha has sixty-four qualities of speech .

-Master Tsongkhapa said on the basis of the Treasure Accumulation Sutra: The Essence of Truth:
+Master Tsongkhapa said on the basis of the Ocean of Clouds of Praise: The Essence of Truth:

 All sentient beings in the world ask doubts in one moment,

-Doing everything in front of each, with solemn body and speech at the same time,

-Although business interests are different.
+A Buddha’s speech resounds to the entire circle of those around him.
+Whether the listener is close or far, everyone hears his voice with equal volume the same as if he or she were sitting right up front.

-When Buddha Shakyamuni preached the sutras, if you listened to it in front of you, the sound would not be loud; if you listened to it Dharmar away, the sound would not be small, and it sounded the same.
+When Buddha Shakyamuni preached the sutras, if you listened to it in front of you, the sound would not be loud; if you listened to it from far away, the sound would not be too soft, and it sounded the same.

 After the disciples hear it, they will feel that every sentence hits their own troubles, and every sentence is useful.

-Especially when people of different races listen to the scriptures together, what they hear from the Buddha is the language they are Dharmamiliar with, what the Chinese hear is Chinese, and what the Tibetans hear is Tibetan.
+Especially when people of different races listen to the scriptures together, what they hear from the Buddha is the language they are familiar with, what the Chinese hear is Chinese, and what the Tibetans hear is Tibetan.

 Buddhas can answer different questions asked by people of different roots at the same time, and what everyone hears is the answer to their own question.

 Buddha Shakyamuni has such inconceivable qualities of speech.

-In "One Hundred and Fifty Praises", when praising the merits of the Buddha's speech, he said:
+In "Hymn of 150 Verses", when praising the merits of the Buddha's speech, he said:

 Guan Zun's face is lovely, from what he heard,